apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 The diagram below illustrates Pulsar service discovery:

-{% img /img/pulsar-service-discovery.png 50 %}
+{% include figure.html src="/img/pulsar-service-discovery.png" width="50" %}

 In this diagram, the Pulsar cluster is addressable via a single DNS name: `pulsar-cluster.acme.com`.
 A [Python client](../../clients/Python), for example, could access this Pulsar cluster like this: